Cosmian/kms_snowflake_native_app/README.md

 ## Developing more KMIP calls

-Follow the documentation in https://docs.cosmian.com/cosmian_key_management_system/kmip_2_1/json_ttlv_api/
+Follow the documentation at https://docs.cosmian.com/cosmian_key_management_system/kmip_2_1/json_ttlv_api/

 ## Authenticating to the server

 Check [this documentation](https://docs.cosmian.com/cosmian_key_management_system/authentication/).

-This project demonstrates how to used OAuth2/OIDC to authenticate to the KMS server.
+This project demonstrates using OAuth2/OIDC to authenticate to the KMS server optionally.

-URL and authentication information is loaded from the configuration file `~/.cosmian/kms.json`: a typical file looks like this:
+URL and authentication information is loaded from the configuration file `~/.cosmian/kms.json`:
+A typical file looks like this:

 ```json
 {